appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-mongodb/README.md

 ## Troubleshooting

-If you're experiencing difficulties, you can refer to to the [Datasource troubleshooting guide](/help-and-support/troubleshooting-guide/action-errors/datasource-errors), or contact the support team using the chat widget at the bottom right of this page.
+If you're experiencing difficulties, you can refer to the [Datasource troubleshooting guide](/help-and-support/troubleshooting-guide/action-errors/datasource-errors), or contact the support team using the chat widget at the bottom right of this page.